EmberAds/ar-serialize-helpers/README.md

 ## Usage

-You need to require the individual helper modules you wish to use.
+You need to require the individual helper classes you wish to use.
 You can either do this in an initializer

     require "ar-serialize-helpers/json"